Conformal Risk Control: Introduction

 We are primarily motivated by the case where $L_i(\lambda) = \ell(\Clam(X_i), Y_i)$, in which case the guarantee in~\eqref{eq:intro-risk-control} coincides with risk control as in~\eqref{eq:risk-upper-bound}.

 Now we describe the algorithm.
 Let $\Rhat_{n}(\lambda) = (L_1(\lambda) + \ldots + L_n(\lambda))/n$.
 Given any desired risk level upper bound $\alpha \in (-\infty, B)$, define \looseness=-1

+When the set is empty, we define $\hat{\lambda} = \lambda_{\max}$.
 Our proposed \emph{conformal risk control} algorithm is to deploy $\lhat$ on the forthcoming test point.
 Our main result is that this algorithm satisfies~\eqref{eq:intro-risk-control}.
-When the $L_i$ are i.i.d.\ from a continuous distribution, the algorithm satisfies a tight lower bound saying it is not too conservative,
+When the $L_i$ are i.i.d.\ from a continuous distribution, the algorithm satisfies a lower bound saying it is not too conservative,

 We show the reduction from conformal risk control to conformal prediction in Section~\ref{sec:cp_is_crc}.
-Finally, if the risk is non-monotone, then this algorithm does not control the risk; we discuss this in Section~\ref{sec:counterexample}.
+Furthermore, if the risk is non-monotone, then this algorithm does not control the risk; we discuss this in Section~\ref{sec:counterexample}.
+Finally, we provide both practical examples using real-world data and several theoretical extensions of our procedure in Sections~\ref{sec:examples} and \ref{sec:extensions}, respectively.